Metaphysics: Laws and Characteristics of the Multiverse

 Arcane Magic is dependent only on the skill of the wielder to shape it; because the gods have no control over the use of Arcane Magic, such magic is also called Free Magic.
 The source of Arcane Magic is the raw energy of the Maelstrom.
 The stars in Núrion's sky are actually little "holes" in the shell of the universe through which the energy from the Maelstrom shines.
 These holes are ports through which the energy is drawn by Arcane magic users, who shape it into various results.
 The fact that the energy of the Maelstrom is completely unspecified but contains the seeds of all energy types allows for a myriad of varying effects.

 - Divine Magic, or Contingent Magic, is granted directly by the gods.
+Clerics cast Divine Magic.

 - Arcane Magic, or Free Magic, is the energy of the Maelstrom shaped to provide myriad effects.
+Sorcerers, bards, and wizards cast Arcane Magic.
+The differences between these classes is how they shape the energy-- sorcerers use their bodies to shape it, bards use their music, and wizards use rituals.

 The Holy Elven Swan

 As the stars are ports through which the power of the Maelstrom flows, providing the fuel for the Arcane magic on Núrion, the Swan Alfain, and later the Swan Luminar, are actually "stars on earth."
-The god Tal-Allustiel, to give his people the Elhil an advantage against the dark hordes, made for them a special rift in the Universe Shell.
+The god Tal-Allustiel, to give his people the Elves an advantage against the dark hordes, made for them a special rift in the Universe Shell.
 He clothed the rift in the body of a celestial swan so that the raw energy would not scorch the world.
 The swan is also similar to the spells that shape the energy of the Maelstrom; it is a living, embodied spell, perhaps more powerful than any spell able to be cast by any single creature on Núrion.
-The swan provides to the entire Elhil race many of the magical abilities for which they are famous, and their proximity to it originally pushed them to extend their study of magic.
+The swan provides to the entire Elven race many of the magical abilities for which they are famous, and their proximity to it originally pushed them to extend their study of magic.
 Through this study they learned to cast the powerful spells so common today, and in friendship they taught this ability to the other races.
 This was a decision they would later come to regret.

 - The Holy Swan of the Elves is in fact a special port through which the energy of the Maelstrom can be directed straight to Núrion.